-Similarly, because our stock price has fluctuated significantly since January 31, 2014, we believe that the future volatility of our common stock will differ materially during the expected term from the volatility that would be calculated from our historical stock prices to date.
-Consequently, expected volatility is based on an analysis of guideline companies in accordance with ASC 718.
 The expected dividend yield is zero as we have never paid dividends and do not currently anticipate paying any in the foreseeable future.
 Risk-free interest rates are based on quoted U.S. Treasury rates for securities with maturities approximating the option's expected term.
-A higher volatility input to the Black-Scholes option valuation model increases the resulting compensation expense, while a shorter expected term would result in a lower compensation expense.

 For all share-based payments granted to employees and non-employees, compensation cost relating to awards with service-based graded vesting schedules is recognized using the straight-line method over the requisite service period.

-On the grant date of each stock option award, we apply a forfeiture rate in order to accrue share-based compensation expense based on an estimate of the number of stock options that are expected to vest.
-Estimated forfeiture rates are based upon historical data of awards that were cancelled prior to vesting.
-We adjust the total amount of compensation cost recognized for each award, in the period in which each award vests, to reflect the actual forfeitures related to that award.
-To the extent that the actual forfeiture rate for an award is lower than the estimated forfeiture rate, additional compensation expense is recorded in the period that the award vests.
-Changes in our estimated forfeiture rate will result in changes in the rate at which compensation cost for an award is recognized over its vesting period.
-As of January 1, 2017, we adopted ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, and will account for forfeitures as they occur from that date (see Accounting Pronouncements Recently Adopted, below).
+On the grant date of each stock option award prior to January 1, 2017, we applied a forfeiture rate in order to accrue share-based compensation expense based on an estimate of the number of stock options that are expected to vest.
+Estimated forfeiture rates were based upon historical data of awards that were cancelled prior to vesting.
+We adjusted the total amount of compensation cost recognized for each award, in the period in which each award vested, to reflect the actual forfeitures related to that award.
+To the extent that the actual forfeiture rate for an award was lower than the estimated forfeiture rate, additional compensation cost for an award was recognized over its vesting period.
+As of January 1, 2017, we adopted ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, and account for forfeitures as they occur from that date (see Accounting Pronouncements Recently Adopted, below).

-We account for options issued to non-employee consultants under ASC 505, Equity-Based Payments to Non-Employees.
-As such, we estimate the fair value of each such option using the Black-Scholes model, with the expected term of stock options granted to non-employees initially equal to the options' maximum contractual life of ten years, at issuance, and then revalues the option on each reporting date until performance is complete.
+We account for stock options issued to non-employee consultants under ASC 505, Equity-Based Payments to Non-Employees.
+As such, we estimate the fair value of each such option using the Black-Scholes model, with the expected term of stock options granted to non-employees initially equal to the options' maximum contractual life of ten years, at issuance, and then revalue the stock option on each reporting date until performance is complete.
 Under ASC 505-50, upon re-measurement of each award, income or expense is recognized during its vesting term.